Ebensee concentration camp: Liberation

 In May 1945, shooting in the distance could be heard from inside the camp, and there was a sense among prisoners that American and British forces were close at hand.
 On 4 May 1945 the commandant of the camp informed prisoners that they had been sold to the Americans and that they should seek shelter in the camp's tunnels for protection.
 Prisoners refused and remained in their barracks; hours later some of the tunnels exploded, reputedly due to the detonation of mines.
 On 5 May 1945, prisoners awoke to find that the SS had deserted Ebensee and that only elderly Germans armed with rifles were guarding the camp.
 Prisoners killed 52 camp functionaries who had collaborated with the SS to create the camp's hierarchy.

-American troops of the 80th Infantry Division arrived at the camp on 6 May 1945.
+American troops of the 3rd Cavalry Reconnaissance Squadron arrived at the camp on 6 May 1945.
 Robert B. Persinger, a member of the platoon who liberated the camp, recalled that prisoners appeared to be starving and were barely clothed.
 A prisoner who spoke English, Max Garcia, showed the troops the stacks of bodies near the crematorium.
 After seeing the camp, American troops reported that 300 prisoners were dying of starvation every day.
 They requisitioned local food and made soup for the prisoners, but a few died from refeeding syndrome.
+The 80th Infantry Division helped complete liberation.
 On May 7, Lieutenant Colonel Marshall Wallach and Colonel James H. Polk visited the camp and ordered ration trucks to deliver food.
 U.S. Army Corps photographer J Malan Heslop took photographs that day.

 Holocaust survivor and author Moshe Ha-Elion recalled that when the camp was liberated, the Polish inmates were singing the Polish hymn, the Greek inmates were singing the Greek hymn, and the French inmates were singing La Marseillaise.
-After, the Jewish inmates were singing Ha Tikvah.
+Afterwards, the Jewish inmates were singing Ha Tikvah.
 After liberation, over 735 prisoners died, and 1,000 stayed in hospitals for an extended period of time.